meyayl/docker-unionfs-mount/README.md

 ```

 ## Parameters
-The environment parameters are split into two halves, separated by an equal, the left hand side representing the host and the right the container side.
+The environment parameters are split into two halves, separated by an equal, the left hand side representing the variable name the right its value.

 | ENV| DEFAULT | DESCRIPTION |
 | ------ | ------ | ------ |